bluekitchen/btstack/port/stm32-f4discovery-cc256x/README.md

 # BTstack port for STM32 F4 Discovery Board with CC256x

-This port uses the STM32 F4 Discovery Board with TI's CC256XEM ST Adapter Kit that allows to plug in a CC256xB or CC256xC module.
+This port uses the STM32 F4 Discovery Board with TI's CC256XEM ST Adapter Kit that allows to plug in a CC256xB or CC256xC Bluetooth module.
 STCubeMX was used to provide the HAL and initialize the device.
 Finally, Eclipse CDT + GNU ARM Eclipse projects for all examples are provided.
 GNU ARM Eclipse OpenOCD was used to flash and debug the examples.